• Skip to primary navigation

 • 💬 Comments

 This is my easiest barbecue sauce recipe and is the one I love using for my Slowcooker Pulled Pork.
-It's also a staple for most of my summertime cookouts.
+It's also a staple for most of my summertime cookouts - perfect for some smoked Poor Man's Burnt Ends using chuck roast.

 Why you’ll love this recipe

-• If you want to customize the flavors, you’re in control!
+• Easy to customize – if you want to customize the flavors, you’re in control!

-• This recipe is low-carb, keto-friendly, with a low-FODMAP variation (see Making a low-FODMAP sauce, below)
+• Special diet friendly – this recipe is low-carb, keto-friendly, with a low-FODMAP variation (see Making a low-FODMAP sauce, below)

 Small bowls with text labels containing ingredients needed for ketchup no cook BBQ sauce.